Sustainable Saratoga supports development policies that reduce environmental impacts and make our community more livable for everyone.

 Sustainable Saratoga has been a vocal supporter of the implementation of the City’s Complete Streets Policy and has long advocated for initiatives that work towards improving the safety and accessibility of a cleaner, greener transportation system.
 A well-integrated parking and transportation system is critical for the long-term sustainability of the downtown area.

-Diverse and Affordable Housing
+Diverse & Affordable Housing

 Sustainable Saratoga has long advocated for more diverse and affordable housing opportunities within Saratoga Springs because we believe that increased diversity brings greater stability, economic resilience, and sustainability.
 While we are encouraged by some new workforce housing projects, we recognize that the City needs a more diverse portfolio of housing opportunities in the city.